Your business’s EPA licence may include the condition ‘G2 Licence non-compliance and notification’.

 - any discharge to air, water or land your licence doesn’t cover

 - an immediate threat to the environment or human health

 - any event that may affect neighbours or cause them to complain

 Report licence non-compliance to us by:

-- using the EPA Interaction Portal
+- registering for and using the EPA Interaction Portal

 - emailing firstname.lastname@example.org

 - calling our pollution hotline on 1300 372 842 (24 hours).

 If you don’t have a Portal account, you must register for one.
 It will take up to three business days for your account to activate.
 You’ll need to give us: